serenity-kit/opaque/README.md

 ### ReactNative

-There is also a React Native version of this library available at [https://github.com/serenity-kit/react-native-opaque](https://github.com/serenity-kit/react-native-opaque).
+There is also a React Native version of this library available at [https://github.com/serenity-kit/react-native-opaque](https://github.com/serenity-kit/react-native-opaque) as weel as [https://github.com/serenity-kit/react-native-opaque-p256](https://github.com/serenity-kit/react-native-opaque-p256).

 ## Acknowledgement